aashishranjan001/Chronarch/README.md

 - **Weekly overview** — a bar chart of point earnings across the week, session counts by duration, and a completed-vs-cancelled breakdown.
 - **History with filters** — browse past sessions (by duration/status) and the full points transaction ledger (by type and date range).
 - **Streaks** — build a daily completion streak; stopping a session early resets your progress, keeping the incentive honest.
-- **Adaptive layout** — a bottom navigation bar on phones that switches to a navigation rail on tablets and foldables, driven by window size class.
+- **Adaptive layout** — driven by window size class: a bottom navigation bar on phones switches to a navigation rail on tablets and foldables, and the home screen reflows from a stacked layout to a side-by-side one in landscape / compact-height windows.
-- **Material 3 theming** with dynamic color and a native splash screen.
+- **Material 3 theming** with dynamic color, a themed (monochrome) launcher icon for Android 13+, and a native splash screen

 ## Tech stack